-What this means is that an extraordinarily high percentage of people who visit our website find it because they were searching on a topic covered in our Learning Center – that is, Google returns one of our Learning Center articles in response to a search term.
+What this means is that an extraordinarily high percentage of people who visit our website find it because they were searching on a topic covered in our blog – that is, Google returns one of our blog articles in response to a search term.
 Try searching on “template and custom website” to see what we mean!
-And FAR more people visit our website than would be the case if we had no Learning Center to attract them.
+And FAR more people visit our website than would be the case if we had no blog to attract them.

 The benefits of this are multi-layered:

-- The person who reads an article might be so impressed with Prime Design Solutions that they might consider doing business with us or recommending us to someone who’s looking for an agency.
+- The person who reads an article might be so impressed with our company that they might consider doing business with us or recommending us to someone who’s looking for an agency.

 - Less obviously, the more traffic our website receives, the better our site’s SEO (search engine optimization) — that is, higher traffic means that search engines will prioritize our site in all searches, including searches that might result in sales.
 In other words, the traffic from, say, West Coast marketing students who are researching the difference between template and custom websites (and only read that article, and have no intention of hiring an agency) will help boost our website’s overall search engine ranking in searches by western Pennsylvania businesspeople who are actively looking for marketing assistance.
 The reason for this is simple – the more traffic a website gets, the more Google’s algorithm understands that people find that website useful.

-We’ve discussed further benefits of content marketing extensively elsewhere in the Learning Center.
+We’ve discussed further benefits of content marketing extensively elsewhere.

 Various forms of content marketing